JurgenR/aioslsk/docs/source/MESSAGES.rst

 Used by older clients but doesn't return anything.
 The ``pathname`` is optional but is still required to be sent.

-For the message sending: The first 4 parameters are definitely correct, the client will send 5 bytes however they are always 0.
+For the message sending: The first 4 parameters are verified, the meaning of the final 5 bytes is unknown

-For the message receiving: message is never seen and is based
+For the message receiving: message is never seen and is based on other documentation (PySlsk)

 :Code: 65 (0x41)
 :Status: DEPRECATED, DEFUNCT